1980 Quebec referendum: Immediate aftermath

 After the lopsided defeat, a visibly emotional Lévesque addressed his supporters, many of whom were shown on screen in tears at the result.
 Lévesque began with, "My dear friends, if I understand you correctly, you're saying: 'until next time'".
 While calling the Canadian government's involvement in the campaign "scandalously immoral", he emphasized that the result must be accepted and that it was now the Canadian government's responsibility to provide the promised changes to the constitution.
 He ended asking the audience to sing "Gens du Pays" for him, as he did not have any voice left.

 Claude Ryan's speech was later in the evening.
 After refusing to let Jean Chrétien use the microphone to address those gathered, he proceeded to demand an election be called and listed every riding that had voted for the "No" side.
 The speech was generally seen as callous and harsh, especially after the emotional crowd scenes broadcast during Lévesque's speech.
 Trudeau addressed the country afterward with a more conciliatory tone, emphasizing the need for unity after the hurt feelings and strained friendships that had been caused by the referendum.
 The next morning, Chrétien was tasked with creating a provincial consensus.

+In Montreal, reactions were divided and emotional.
+Many predicted the referendum would result in violence and an early election.
+Shortly after results were released, a small riot of “Yes” voters marched through Westmount, a wealthy English neighbourhood, causing minor property damage.
+The aftermath of the referendum was filled with uncertainty, with sociologist Maurice Penard predicting more violence and an early election.